 One of the random items that are very important in the packing list of any long term traveler is a headlamp.
 Find out why!

-As a long term traveler I’ve always carried a headlamp and consider it one of the most essential items in my bag.
-I currently use this Petzl headlamp.
-If you’re a budget traveler, long term nomad, or round the world backpacker these are the:
+As a long term traveler, I’ve always carried a headlamp and consider it one of the most essential items in my bag.
+I currently use the Petzl headlamp.
+If you’re a budget traveler, long term nomad, or round the world backpacker these are the five reasons you might consider carrying one with you.

 As adventures nomads, our travels take us to exotic destinations all over the world.
 This also means a chance for power outages especially during rainy season when electricity can get cut.
 Never get caught in the dark without a headlamp.